 The Drain Plug or Filler Cap

 At the base of the oil pan is a drain plug.
-A plug with worn out threads, misaligned threads, or one that’s simply loose can be another cause of and oil leak.
-The pressure of the engine can also cause oil to spill out while the vehicle is running, if your filler cap is missing, loose, or broke.
+A plug with worn-out threads, misaligned threads, or one that’s simply loose can be another cause of an oil leak.
+The pressure of the engine can also cause oil to spill out while the vehicle is running, if your filler cap is missing, loose, or broken.
 Ensure both are in good condition and properly sealed to help prevent leaks.

 The Valve Gasket

 This is probably the most common cause of oil leaks, especially in vehicles with high mileage.
 The valve gasket joins the engine block and oil pan.
 Over time, the pressure in the seal increases which can cause leaks and failures, especially if sludge (the oil that breaks down over time) is built up.
 Getting regular oil changes reduces the build-up of sludge which, in turn, helps to increase the longevity of your gaskets.

 How to Check for Leaks

 To check for engine oil leaks, keep a close eye on your oil dipstick.
 Be sure sure to check when the engine is cool, preferably after the engine has been sitting overnight.
 If you see the level dropping over time, that’s a good indication that you’re losing oil.
 You can also see if blue smoke is coming from the tailpipe while driving or if you smell burning oil.
 This indicates that oil might be leaking into the engine or onto hot components of the engine, respectively.

 You can also look for the classic oil stains under the engine compartment, especially if it’s been sitting overnight.
 An easy way to spot stains is to put newspaper or tin foil under your car overnight and see if there are any stains on it in the morning.
 Brown liquid usually indicates an engine oil leak, red is usually transmission fluid, and green or orange is typically coolant.
 For more information on diagnosing leaks, check out last week’s article.